ct-js/docs.ctjs.rocks/docs/tut-making-jettycat.md

 ![Creating a tube template with a collision group](./images/tutJettyCat_18.png)

 Then, open our room and add pipes on the ground, so we can check the collisions.
-Open the room `InGame`, select the tube in the left column, and then add them by clicking in the level view where you want to spawn them.
+Open the room `InGame`, select the "Add copies" tool, select the tube in the panel with the templates, and then add them by clicking in the level view where you want to spawn them.
 We won't need many for testing.

 ![Creating a series of obstacles in the level](./images/tutJettyCat_19.png)